webix-hub/docs/data/desktop/components.md

 All the widgets are objects made with the webix.ui() constructor where the type of the widget is set by the 'view' property (the declarative syntax is available as well).

+If you feel puzzled about where to start, explore the desktop/getting_started.md article.
+To learn about main features and possibilities of the Webix library, read the desktop/overview.md.

 <h2 style="clear:both;"/>Complex Widgets</h2>